Want to ease the strain of changing diapers on a squirmy, (sometimes uncooperative) baby? Do so with these 16 changing table essentials.

 When it comes to the never-ending battle of the diapers vs. the resistant, squirmy baby, we can arm ourselves to achieve SWEET VICTORY!

-A well-equipped diaper changing station will keep you prepared for any unexpected mishaps that are sure to occur at any moment.
-Things such as urination mid diaper change, poo poo explosions, unforeseen diaper rash, stinky booty, and soiled items that need disposing of, can (and will) happen without notice.
+A well-equipped changing area will keep you prepared for any unexpected mishaps that are sure to occur at any moment.
+Things such as urination mid diaper change, diaper blowouts, unforeseen diaper rash, stinky booty, and soiled items that need disposal can (and will) happen without notice.

-My diaper changing station includes all of these items, and I could NOT imagine one day without any of them as I juggle a toddler and an infant.
+My diaper changing station includes all of these baby products.
+As an experienced mom, I could NOT imagine one day without any of them in easy reach for diaper duty as I juggle a toddler and an infant.

-Let me show you the supplies that can't be sacrificed when setting up your diaper changing station.
+Let me show you the baby essentials that can’t be sacrificed when setting up your baby changing station.

 Changing Table Essentials: